Farm Newsletter June 12, 2018

 This first newsletter gets long, we know, thanks for reading!
 There’s a lot to cover to start the season.

 A special welcome to new members We’re so glad to have you on board!
 If you have questions about how the share works, please ask one of us.
 It’s your farm—please visit or U-pick anytime.
 Get to know and enjoy the farm.
 Check in on the crops as they grow, pick herbs on the way home from work, hang out under the new grape arbors.
-There is a sandbox opposite the barn door — and it actually has sand in it!
+There is a sandbox opposite the barn door and a little kid play space in the barn.
 Feel free to sit, rest, and/or play a little.
 And if one or all of us are in the fields, we might not be able to stop and talk, but you are always welcome.
 You will be getting this newsletter every other week for the rest of the season.
 Please look for it on Monday nights–in it you will find lots of great information to guide you through the season.

 Remember your reusable bags and also to sign in when you pick up your share.
 We have plastic bags for you to use and as usual will also have reusable bags for sale in the shareroom.
 The bags we sell are the same size as the plastic ones we supply for figuring amounts of veggies in your share.
 Feel free to ask one of us for details.